cruxppc/cruxppc-ng-3.5/notes/browswers.md

 ## Arcticfox

-ArcticFox builds now work and will be added to the install CD.
+ArcticFox builds now work and is added to the install CD.
 It does not work with youtube videos and perhaps other websites and consumes a large fraction of the CPU cycles.
 But it seemes to be a better choice than firefox.

 A port is provided to download the pre=built ArcticFox binary from the website and repackage it into a CRUX package.